- Metabolic Stability

 The toxic potential of a drug is determined by many factors.
 In non-clinical safety and toxicology studies, toxicokinetic studies are conducted during drug development.

-At Frontage, toxicokinetic parameters are calculated using validated, state-of-the-art pharmacokinetic software to determine the peak plasma concentration, time to achieve peak plasma concentration, the half-life, and the area under the plasma concentration curve (Cmax, Tmax, T1/2, and AUC) are typically determined.
-Dose proportionality, gender differences, and accumulation are assessed.
+At Frontage, toxicokinetic parameters are calculated using validated, state-of-the-art pharmacokinetic software to determine the peak plasma concentration (Cmax), time to achieve peak plasma concentration (Tmax), the half-life (T1/2), and the area under the plasma concentration curve (AUC).
+Dose proportionality, gender differences, and accumulation are also assessed.

 Frontage allows your organization to achieve high-quality, GLP-compliant toxicokinetic data.